panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 let count;
 ```

 The one exception to the above rule is the magical literals: like numbers or strings that have special meaning.
-The variables holding magical literals can be uppercased with an underscore between words, to distinguishable from regular variables:
+The variables holding magical literals are usually uppercased with an underscore between words, to distinguish them from regular variables:

 ```javascript
 const SECONDS_IN_MINUTE = 60;